Domain Property Management Blog

 Serving a Tenant with an Eviction Notice

-The state specifies how a landlord must serve an eviction notice to a tenant.
+The Illinois eviction process specifies how a landlord must serve an eviction notice to a tenant.
 The landlord must deliver it in any of the following ways.

 • Serve the eviction notice in person.